 Small business owners are a more attractive target for cybercriminals than they may realize.
 The reality is these bad actors increasingly prey on small businesses: In 2015, companies with fewer than 250 employees were targeted by nearly half of the online attacks known as spear phishing, according to security software provider Symantec.

 You can protect your business by remaining vigilant and well-informed.
-Citizens Bank’s Gregg Stephens, Senior Vice President and Head of Fraud Prevention and Payment Security, and Chauncey Holden, Executive Vice President and Chief Security Officer, offer advice for staying safe.
+Citizens Bank Senior Vice President Gregg Stephens and Executive Vice President and Chief Security Officer Chauncey Holden offer advice for staying safe.

 The first step in planning a good defense is to identify potential threats and vulnerable assets.
 “You may not be able to tackle everything, especially if you have limited budget or IT capabilities,” Stephens says, “but assessing your risks can help you prioritize.”